sksidhuk/tracking-app/README.md

 ## Steps to create Microfrontend Architechure.
 Run this cmd `ng g mono-workspace --create-application=false` to create empty workspace without /src folder.
-This workspace will contain HOST and remote apps.
+This workspace will contain HOST and remote app under mono-workspace empty application.

 ### Steps to Create Host and remote applications
 Run this cmd `ng g application admin --prefix app-admin` to create first application that will act as a HOST later.